 - Social rejection and isolation?
 By whom?
 My son and many others like him, love to be around other kids.
 They are not usually the ones doing the rejecting.
 Why is it the autistic kid’s fault that he’s rejected?

 Lovely Autism Fact (??)
 Sheet

-I genuinely feel sad for the people who live in this province, and this is their local agency they turn to for assistance.
-And remember, these are autism facts.
+I genuinely feel sad for the people who live in this province, and this is the local agency they turn to for assistance.
+And remember, these are proclaimed autism facts.
 This is what people are reading as truth.

 - The circled paragraph of bullet points: there’s so much ableism in there, I don’t know where to begin.
-It makes people with autism sound simple horrible people to be around, doesn’t it?
+It makes people with autism sound simply horrible people to be around, doesn’t it?